 Benchmark (Antutu )

 The Snapdragon 845 returned a score of 264823(Samsung Galaxy S9+) while the Exynos returned a benchmark score of 151136 ( Samsung Galaxy A50) on the Antutu listing.
-Clearly, the 845 is the more superior chipset a result of having higher clock speeds.
+The 845 is the more superior chipset a result of having higher clock speeds.

 The Snapdragon 845 has support for a single 32MP or dual 16MP+16MP rear cameras, and the same goes for the front camera support.

-Thus the Snapdragon 845 with is faster CPU and RAM speed along with support for an addition 2 GB of RAM over the 9610, comes out as the winner of this battle.
+Thus the Snapdragon 845 with is faster CPU and RAM speed and support for an addition 2 GB of RAM over the 9610, comes out as the winner of this battle.

 |Category||Exynos 9610||Snapdragon 845|